-Here, we break down how to get the most out of your Kippin at any age.
+Here, we break down how to get the most out of, and safely using your Kippin at various ages.

 A Kippin isn't a toy made solely for sleep.
 Kippins can be a comforting and soothing tool for babies while supervised.
 If you are thinking about using a baby comforter for sleep, please follow these guides.